Suffolk Foundation Awards $160,600

-- Children’s Hospital of The King’s Daughters ($10,000) – will support the Child Abuse Program by providing medical, mental health, and forensic services to children suspected of being abused and neglected.
+- Children’s Hospital of The King’s Daughters ($10,000) – will support the CHKD Child Advocacy Center by providing medical, mental health, and forensic services to children suspected of being abused and neglected.
 Fully-funded

-- Communities in Schools of Hampton Roads ($1,000) – will support a 12-week Reading At-Home Routine program and tutoring support services for two Suffolk public schools.
+- Communities in Schools of Hampton Roads ($1,000) – will support dropout prevention services at King’s Fork Middle School.

 - Girl Scouts of the Colonial Coast ($5,000) – will support STEM programming for Suffolk K-12 girls.

-- Nansemond River Preservation Alliance ($10,000) – will support The Nansemond Watershed Initiative: Connecting the Classroom with the Environment program for 7th graders and high school students, and The Wetlands Explorers program for 3rd grade students (funded by grants from the Richard F. III and Carolyn Barry Donor Advised Fund & the Dwight and Jane Schaubach Donor Advised Fund).
+- Nansemond River Preservation Alliance ($10,000) – will support The Nansemond Watershed Initiative: Connecting the Classroom with the Environment program for 3rd and 7th graders (funded by grants from the Richard F. III and Carolyn Barry Donor Advised Fund & the Dwight and Jane Schaubach Donor Advised Fund).
 Fully-funded

 - Nansemond-Suffolk Academy ($5,000) – will support the Lower School Guided Reading Program.
 Fully-funded